Ipgnosis/ipgnosis.github.io/README.md

 The goal of this project is to get the computer to learn Tic Tac Toe as a child learns: through the experience of play, basing their decisions on their recollection of what worked or didn't work in the past.

-Once this is working properly, I plan to move on to getting the program to write the rules it derives in human readable form.
+Once this is working properly, the next step will be to get the program to write the rules it derives in human readable form.